sebadorn/everything-viewer/README.md

 # Everything Viewer

 Okay, not *everything*.
-The idea is to support different formats and maybe provide some additional information or tools.
+The idea is to support a bunch of different formats and maybe provide some additional information or tools.

 ## Supported formats